Division Links

 Do I need to sample schools and childcare facilities?

-Under Utah state law, all public and private schools are required to sample for lead in drinking water by December 2023.
-Through the Lead-Free Learning Initiative, the Division of Drinking Water works directly with the schools to assist with sampling, funding, and remediation efforts.
+Under Utah state law, all public and private schools were required to sample for lead in drinking water by December 31, 2023.
+Through the Lead-Free Learning Initiative, the Division of Drinking Water is working directly with schools to assist with sampling, funding, and remediation efforts.
 This program has stricter requirements than what is currently under the Lead and Copper Rule.
-This statewide program exempts schools from sampling under LCRR.
+This statewide program exempts schools from sampling under the LCRR.
+All sample data collected under this program can be found on waterlink

-Currently under the LCRR, schools can opt out of sampling.
-We will require documentation demonstrating that schools participated in the state program.
-Childcare facilities are not required to test under the current state program and will be the responsibility of water systems under the LCRR.
-The LCRR requires testing at childcare facilities beginning October 10, 2024.
+Childcare facilities are not required to test under the state program, however their participation is encouraged.
+Any childcare facility which does not participate in the state program will be the responsibility of water systems under the LCRR.
+The proposed LCRI will require testing at childcare facilities beginning in 2027.
 This document explains how Utah’s requirements compare to EPA’s.

 Lead service line inventory